 Testing for Adrenal Fatigue

 Adrenal fatigue is a controversial area in medicine.
 Not all physicians will recognize the diagnosis and the standard tests for cortisol might miss adrenal fatigue.
 Since cortisol normally varies so much through the day it is important to check the level at different times.
+We sometimes do serum testing or 24 hour urine collection to test for cortisol.

 Treatment of Adrenal Fatigue